Functional Regression Models with Functional Response: A New Approach and a Comparative Study: Functional Linear Models

 Similar to the multivariate case, Model~\eqref{FLMFR} can be estimated by minimizing the Residual Sum of Squares Norms $RSSN(\beta)=\sum_{i=1}^n\|\mcal{Y}_i-\hat{\mcal{Y}}_i\|^2$, which is represented by

 Using this trick, the estimation of $\boldsymbol{\beta}$ relies on finding the $K^*\times L^*$ parameters of $\mathbf{B}$ instead of the $r_{S}\times r_T$ parameters of $\boldsymbol{\beta}$ (typically larger).
-Another advantage is that by choosing an appropriate basis (for instance, orthogonal), the dependence among columns of $\mathbf{X}$ is no longer a big problem.
+Another advantage is that by choosing an appropriate basis (for instance, with orthogonal components), the dependence among columns of $\mathbf{X}$ vanishes making the estimation more stable.
 Therefore, the two basis must be chosen balancing their numerical properties and the quality of the representation.
 Note that the tensor product basis expansion of $\beta$ might use different basis functions from those associated with $\mcal{X}$ and $\mcal{Y}$.
-As pointed out by \cite{Preda2011}, a PLS basis has an equivalence between the functional model and the Multiple Linear Model among representation coefficients in the basis for the covariate and the response.
-That result can be extrapolated to any type of basis.
-Also, suppose some penalization on $\boldsymbol{\eta}$ or $\boldsymbol{\theta}$ (typically related to smoothing) is desired.
-In that case, an appropriate penalization matrix and factor can be added to $RSSN(B)$.
-For an introductory view on this, one can refer to \cite[Chap.
-16]{Ramsay2005}.
+As pointed out by \cite{Preda2011}, a PLS basis has an equivalence between the functional model and the Multiple Linear Model among representation coefficients in the basis for the covariate and the response. { This} result can be extrapolated to any type of basis.
+Also, suppose { that} some penalization on $\boldsymbol{\eta}$ or $\boldsymbol{\theta}$ (typically related to smoothing) is desired.
+In that case, an appropriate penalization matrix and factor can be added to Eq.~\ref{RSSN}.
+For an introductory view on this, see again, \cite{Ramsay2005}.

 We extend the results of \cite{Febrero2017} to compute the conditional mean--square prediction error (CMSPE) of the scalar response for a new observation $\lrp{\mcal{Y}_0,\mcal{X}_0}$ by considering the special case of $K^*=K$, $L^*=L$ and employing the PC basis $\eta^*=\eta$ and $\theta^*=\theta$.
 Then, the following expression can be obtained for functional response case: